 - Going out of your way to avoid the feared object or situation, or experiencing great distress when exposed to it

-Exposure therapy is a type of CBT that is the most effective for anxiety-related disorders, such as specific phobias.
+Exposure therapy is a type of CBT that is highly effective for anxiety-related disorders, such as specific phobias.
 In fact, it is referred to as the “gold-standard” of psychological treatments for these issues.
 Exposure involves gradually and systematically confronting fears, with the support and expertise of your therapist, that you have been avoiding or enduring with significant distress.
 Exposure allows you to learn that feared consequences are unlikely to come true and that your anxiety will go down naturally over time– and will stay down after repeated exposure.
 There are two main types of exposures in treatment for specific phobias: imaginal, where you are asked to imagine a feared situation, and most importantly, in vivo, or real life exposure.
 The overall goal of exposure therapy is to reduce or eliminate avoidance of objectively safe objects or situations, which leads to reduction in anxiety and fear about these situations.
-Although exposure therapy causes short-term anxiety by having you face your fears, it is the most effective way to gain long-term freedom from phobias.
+Although exposure therapy causes short-term anxiety by having you face your fears, it is the most effective way to gain freedom from phobias.